s-bear/image-hash/README.md

 This utility produces perceptual hashes of images, which are short (relative to the size of the image) sequences of numbers that are similar for similar-looking images.
 These hashes may be used for finding duplicate or very similar images in a large dataset.

-This utility has two hashing methods, a block-rank algorithm and a DCT based algorithm.
+This utility has two hashing methods: a block-rank algorithm and a DCT based algorithm.
 Both operate on a pre-processed image, which is the input image scaled to 128x128 pixels, histogram equalized, and converted to grayscale.

 The block-rank algorithm further reduces the image to 20x20 pixels, and folds the four quadrants of the image in to produce a mirror-symmetrical 10x10 image.
-The hash's 64 bits correspond to the central 8x8 pixels of this image.
-Each is ranked relative to its neighbors, and if greater than half the corresponding bit is set, otherwise it is zero.
+The hash's 64 bits are determined by the central 8x8 pixels of this image.
+If a pixel's value is greater than half of its neighbors the corresponding bit is set, otherwise it is zero.

-The DCT based algorithm simply computes the 2D DCT of the pre-processed image, discarding the 0-frequency and all odd-frequency components.
+The DCT based algorithm computes the 2D DCT of the pre-processed image, discarding the 0-frequency and all odd-frequency components such that the final hash will be mirror-symmetrical.
 Each bit of the hash is set if the corresponding DCT coefficient is positive.
 The bits of the hash are ordered such that including fewer DCT terms produces a prefix of the larger hash.
-That is, the hash produced by `imghash -d1 photo.jpg` will be a prefix that from `imghash -d2 photo.jpg`.
+That is, the hash produced by `imghash -d1 photo.jpg` will be a prefix of that from `imghash -d2 photo.jpg`.

 ## Image similarity database